When I first wrote this on another blog, I thought most language learners would be pretty sure of “which foreign language to learn.”

-Germany is Europe’s largest economy, fourth-largest by nominal GDP in the world, the world’s second-largest exporter, which makes it a very important language to learn.
+Germany is Europe’s largest economy, the fourth-largest by nominal GDP globally, and the world’s second-largest exporter, making it a crucial language to learn.

 3. Spanish (Español)

 If you don’t want to be left behind in the future scheme of things (especially in the translators, diplomats, teachers, and travel career prospect fields).
-It is one of the best foreign languages to learn for jobs.

 4. Japanese (日本語 / Nihongo)

 Japanese has a reputation for being difficult to learn.
 But don’t worry.
 It’s not hard at all if you practice regularly.

 You will then be glad to know that Japanese is also ranked as one of the highest paying foreign language jobs.

 Besides, the Indian Government is already planning to incorporate Japanese into the secondary school curriculum, which will further increase demand for the language in the future.

 5. Mandarin Chinese (普通话 / Pǔtōnghuà)

 One in every five people in the world speaks Chinese.
 It might take time, but Mandarin is the language of the future.

-The fact that the number of people who know Mandarin in India is less makes them even more ideal for career-minded individuals.
+The fact that the number of people learning Mandarin in India is less makes them even more ideal for career-minded individuals.